DIP vs DPS: Which Czech Pension Product Is Right for Expats?

 Let's Talk

-About the author: Nicolas Griss is the co-founder of Profi Expats, a CNB-registered financial advisory firm helping expats in Czech Republic since 2017.
+About the author: Nicolas Griss is the co-founder of Profi Expats, a team of CNB-registered financial advisors helping expats in Czech Republic since 2017.
 He specializes in pension planning, investments, and mortgages for the international community in Prague.